nklapste/kootkounter/README.rst

 kootkounter
 ###########

-A Discord bot for tracking degeneracy within a discord server.
+A Discord bot for tracking degeneracy within a Discord server.

 A silly submission for the Discord Hack Week under the 'moderation' category.